darren1998s/darren1998s.github.io/tfi_files/matplotlib/file3.md

 Here we would be discussing the different plot that could be done using mathplotlib.

-We will begin with the elementary plots that we can do with Mathplotlib -Scatter
+We will begin with the elementary plots that we can do with Mathplotlib:
--Line
--Histograms
--Bar
+*Scatter
+*Line
+*Histograms
+*Bar